Close

 Moving from place to place requires a lot of effort and changes.
 Two laws make it easier for military spouses regarding their residency, voting and state taxes.

 In 2009, the Military Spouses Residency Relief Act amended the Servicemembers’ Civil Relief Act.
-MSRRA allows military spouses to maintain legal residence in the state where they lived before a permanent change of station move with their active-duty service member.
-A second amendment to the SCRA, called the Veterans Benefits and Transition Act of 2018, provides additional protections and benefits to military spouses.
+MSRRA allows maintain the same state of legal residency as the service member provided the spouse had also lived in the state.
+A second amendment to the SCRA, called the Veterans Benefits and Transition Act of 2018, allows military spouses to claim their service member’s state of legal residence as their own, if they choose to do so.

 Maintaining your legal residence under MSRRA